d2l-ai/d2l-en/chapter_explainability/explainability-linear.md

 For example, *age* is expressed in "living years" while *resting blood pressure* is in "mmHg".
 Using natural units is convenient for intuitive explanations, especially for tangible concepts such as weight, height, temperature, and age.
 However, it is inappropriate to directly compare the coefficients to inspect the relative importance of input features.
 Furthermore, how categorical features are defined (e.g., different numbers of categories) will also influence the coefficient scale.

 To make coefficients comparable, we need to ensure that features are unitless.
 To achieve this, we can certainly standardize the raw data and then retrain the model to reduce all the coefficients to the same unit of measure.
-As a simpler alternative, we can multiply the coefficients by the standard deviation of the  features, since this approximates the standardization of input features:
+As a simpler alternative, we can multiply the coefficients by the standard deviation of the  features, which is similar to feature standardization:

 $$
 \hat{y} = b+\sum_{j}^{p} w_j  x_j = b +\sum_{j}^{p} (w_j  \sigma_j) \cdot \left(\frac{x_j}{\sigma_j}\right).